unibo-spe/spe-slides/content/12-multiplatform/_index.md

     // The configuration of this formatter (i.e. the characters to be used). val configuration: Configuration

-    // Formats the source of this formatter into a sequence of strings (one per each row in the source) fun format(): Iterable<String>
+    // Formats the source of this formatter into a sequence of strings (one for each row in the source) fun format(): Iterable<String>
 }
 ```